 Our counsellors work with clients presenting issues such as: depression, anxiety and panic attacks, loss and bereavement, relationship challenges, guilt, shame, jealousy, low self-esteem, mental, verbal or physical abuse and many other issues that affect daily living.

 After an initial assessment meeting with a counsellor, you may be offered six counselling sessions, which last for 50 minutes per session.
 At the sixth counselling session, a review will take place, and you and your counsellor will decide whether further counselling would be helpful for you.

 In line with British Association for Counselling and Psychotherapy practice guidance and the Ethical Framework for the Counselling Professions (BACP 2016), we ensure that all our counsellors routinely meet with a supervisor.

-At Carrs Lane Counselling Centre we ensure that all our counsellors routinely work in close association with a supervisor.
-We actively encourage our counsellors to attend our frequently held continuing professional development workshops.
+We also actively encourage our counsellors to attend our regular continuing professional development workshops.

-Here at Carrs Lane Counselling Centre we recognise the importance of having satisfying relationships and how they contribute to our personal well being and the overall quality of our lives.
-When difficulties are experienced within any of our various relationships it can be tremendously distressing and it can have a negative impact on many areas within our lives.
-Sometimes we are able to work through these difficulties ourselves, yet there are other times when the situation fails to change at all or ends up repeating itself.
+We recognise the importance of having satisfying relationships and how they contribute to personal well being and the overall quality of people’s lives.
+When difficulties are experienced within a relationship, it can be distressing and can have a negative impact on many areas of a person’s life.
+Sometimes it is possible to work through these difficulties without help from elsewhere, but there are times when relationship counselling can help to bring the changes which are needed.